social-media-ethics-automation/book/docs/_sources/ch16_crowdsourcing/04_power_users_lurkers.md

 [Summary of Twitter use by Pew Research Center](https://www.pewresearch.org/internet/2019/04/24/sizing-up-twitter-users/)
 ```

+This small percentage of people doing most of the work in some areas is not a new phenomenon.
+In many aspects of our lives, some tasks have been done by a small group of people with specialization or resources.
+Their work is then shared with others.
+This goes back many thousands of years with activities such as collecting [obsidian](https://en.wikipedia.org/wiki/Obsidian#Prehistoric_and_historical_use) and making jewelry, to more modern activities like writing books, building cars, reporting on news, and making movies.

 % TODO: Tie to unneveness of virality (and also to maybe Native American ethics?)